revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 group, and if so, how many shifts, what magnitude of rate-shifts and along which branches?*

-{% subsubsection (3) Character-dependent diversification-rate estimation %}
+{% subsubsection (4) Character-dependent diversification-rate estimation %}

-*Are diversification rates correlated with some variable in my study group?* Character-dependent diversification-rate models aim to identify overall correlations between diversification rates and organismal features (binary and multi-state discrete morphological traits,
+*Are diversification rates correlated with some biotic (e.g., morphological) variable in my study group?* Character-dependent diversification-rate models aim to identify overall correlations between diversification rates and organismal features (binary and multi-state discrete morphological traits,